Shapes are not enough: CONSERVAttack and its use for finding vulnerabilities and uncertainties in machine learning applications: Acknowledgement

 \section{Acknowledgement}

 This work has been funded in the context of the AISafety Project, funded by the BMBF under the grant proposal 05D23UM1 and supported in the context of the Clusters of Excellence EXC 3037/533607693 \enquote{Dynaverse} and EXC~3107/533766364 \enquote{Color meets Flavor} under Germany's Excellence Strategy.
+We thank Markus Prim for very helpful discussions in the context of the example in Section~\ref{sec:donut}.
 Our work would have been impossible without the services provided by the CERN open data initiative \texttt{openscience.cern} and without the contributions from the LHC experiments.

 \begin{appendices}